The Edna Bailey Sussman Foundation

-Applicants must submit one original hard copy of all materials.
+Applicants must submit one scanned digital (PDF) copy of all documents (one single file, please).
 The applicant’s name should be on each page of the application and on supporting materials.
 Use standard, basic, copy or printer paper – no tinted or letterhead bond – for the cover, proposal, resume, and budget pages.
 [Students are advised to maintain copies of their proposals].
-In addition to hard copy materials, please send a PDF or MS Word file of the cover page and proposal statement via e-mail to firstname.lastname@example.org:
+Please send the digital PDF file via e-mail to firstname.lastname@example.org:

 - Application Cover Page (Word)

 Specify the start and end dates of the internship period.

 - Proposal: Describe the work of the intended internship and how it will contribute to your educational and career goals